Skip to Content

 Improper Watering

-If your air plants do not have enough water, you may observe brown, dry, shriveled, and curly leaves.
-And on the other hand, a plant may appear mushy, or you may observe a soft base, plant falling apart, or an unusual smell – signs of plant rot due to excessive watering.
+You may observe brown, dry, shriveled, and curly leaves if your air plants lack water.
+And on the other hand, a plant may appear mushy, or you may observe a soft base, a plant falling apart, or an unusual smell – signs of plant rot due to excessive watering.

 If you have placed your air plants outdoors, they would generally not need frequent watering if you live in a region that remains a little humid and receives some rainfall.
-However, if you live in an arid region and do not receive enough rain, you need to ensure that you water your air plants regularly.
+However, if you live in an arid region and do not receive enough rain, you must regularly water your air plants.
 You may see brown tips and leaves curling inwards when your air plant is desperate for water.

 We all know water is essential to life.
 While too little water can make your plants thirsty, too much water can make them drown.